KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache

 \section{Experiments}

 We evaluate the proposed KV-Efficient framework through both theoretical analysis and empirical experiments.
-Section~\ref{sec:theory} presents a cost-model analysis of HybridVLA~\cite{lu2024hybridvla} with LLaMA-3-8B~\cite{meta2024llama3}, quantifying reductions in attention FLOPs, memory usage, and predicted inference speed.
-Section~\ref{sec:experiment} details our experimental setup, including datasets for fine-tuning and training protocols.
+Section~4.1 presents a cost-model analysis between the baseline and our proposed mechanism, quantifying reductions in FLOPs cost, and memory savings.
+Section~4.2 details our experimental setup and measurement results.